fluiddyn/fluidsim/doc/examples/forcing_anisotropic_3d/rotation/README.md

 All the simulations are runned on the cluster Jean-Zay.

-The fft are performed using `fftw1d`

 ## n = 320 (t_statio = 20)

 We start by small simulations for `n = 320`.
-Each simulation is performed using 4 nodes (160 cores) and fftw3d.
+Each simulation is performed using 4 nodes (160 cores) and `fftw3d`.

 | Ro           | 1.000e-00     | 3.162e-01     | 1.000e-01     | 3.162e-02     | 1.000e-02     | 3.162e-03     |
 |--------------|---------------|---------------|---------------|---------------|---------------|---------------|